Love is a Choice, Not a Feeling

 Be patient with yourself and your baby

 Becoming a parent is a major life change.
-Some people adapt easily, and for others it is a longer process.
+Some people adapt easily, and for others, it is a longer process.
 Your adaptability will also be affected by many factors: your health, access to your providers or support system, social distancing, etc. Needing more time to adjust to a new phase of life is not a sign of weakness or a sign that you don’t love your baby.

 Love is a choice, not a feeling

 It is easy to love someone when you feel affection toward them, but that isn’t necessarily true love.
 The love of a parent is less about feeling a certain way.
 It is about the choice you make to care for and protect your child.
-Love is choosing to welcome a child into your lives.
+Love is choosing to welcome a child into your life.
 Love is getting up and feeding the baby when you are exhausted.
 Love is putting your baby’s needs in front of your own.

 Remember love is a choice, not a feeling.
-Love is the daily choice to care for yourself, your partner and your child.
+Love is the daily choice to care for yourself, your partner, and your child.
 Love is choosing to persist, even when it is difficult.